kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 - **Cramming**

     This is when you try to memorize a great amount of information in a short period of time.
-Cramming defeats the purpose of learning which is to understand, and while memorization is important and useful, cramming typically does not add much long-term retention.
+Cramming defeats the purpose of learning, which is to understand.
+While memorization is important and useful, cramming typically does not add much long-term retention.
 If you have ever crammed anything before, ask yourself how much of it you still remember.

 - **Passive learning**